TaliesinDS/STL-manager/README.md

 - Postgres / Redis: NOT required; upgrade path only.

 YAML parsing: `ruamel.yaml` is included in `requirements.txt` and used by the codex/parts loader to preserve structure and tolerate duplicate keys.

+## Terminology (quick reference)
+- Variant: a DB record representing a model folder (can be a container) that may contain files (STL/OBJ/etc.).
+Often corresponds to a directory in your library.
+- Kit: a Variant that acts as a parent container for part packs (e.g., bodies/heads/weapons).
+Children are sub-Variants.
+- Codex / Vocab: structured YAML/JSON under `vocab/` with known units, factions, and parts, plus aliases for matching.
+- Dry-run: execute logic and produce reports without changing the DB.
+- Apply: execute logic and persist changes back to the DB.
+- Shim: a compatibility wrapper script kept at legacy locations that forwards to the canonical script under `scripts/<phase>/...`.

 ## Local Configuration (Planned)
 Future `CONFIG.yaml` (or `.env`) will define: